Looking for the cost to replace your shingle roof online can be frustrating.

 This shingle was first designed to look like real wood shingles.
 And personally, I believe that these shingles look best in shades of brown.
 Because the roof looks a lot like real wood shakes shingles in shades of brown.

-Architectural roofs are also the most popular of the asphalt shingles installed on homes in Florida and the United States.
+Architectural roofs are also the most popular asphalt shingles installed on homes in Florida and the United States.

 Aesthetics: Architectural shingles provide a dimension that will provide more curb appeal.